In this article we’ll take a closer look at how to reduce blood sugar level immediately, and what foods help lower blood sugar over time.

 Diabetes blood sugar levels for diagnosis

-Blood glucose tests that show any of the following levels can be used to diagnose diabetes:
+Blood glucose tests with any of the following levels are often used to diagnose diabetes:

 - Fasting blood glucose of 126 mg/dL or higher (100-125 mg/dL is considered pre-diabetes)